 The Company has adopted a dividend policy under which, all else being equal, the Company will aim to pay a dividend according to continued self-imposed restrictions concerning financial solidity and liquidity, all of which should be complied with.
 To date, the Company has not paid any dividends to shareholders and no dividends are proposed by the Board of Directors for the year 2022.

 According to common practice for Delaware companies, the Company has an authorised number of shares available which is higher than the current number of issued shares.
 The authorised number of shares has been approved by the shareholders in a shareholder meeting.
 In compliance with the Company’s Articles of Association and Delaware corporate law, the Board of Directors may issue shares up to this limit without any further shareholder approval.
-The number of authorised shares is 150,000,000 (par value USD 1.00) whereof 122,786,526 is issued and outstanding.
+The number of authorised shares was 150,000,000 (par value USD 1.00) whereof 122,786,526 is issued and outstanding.
 The ISIN code is US36467X2062.